Q: ASSIGNMENT. I lost my assignment sheet with requirements on it. Where can I see the overview again?

 Q: ORDER.
 Do my required sections need to be in order as they are listed on the assignment sheet?

 A: No. It might be obvious that whatever kind of prologue you write will be at the start and you will need a last piece with a certain amount of finality, but ultimately, the order of presentation is entirely up to you.
 Experiment.
 Rearrange.
 How will you be able to impact your reader in the most powerful ways?

 Q: RESEARCH.
 Do I find poems and flash fiction and stuff to include about my topic?

 A: No. No. Most definitely, not.
 You might look up examples in a genre to help you know what KIND of piece to write, but the writing in your MG should be YOUR OWN!!
 You aren’t collecting the writing of others, YOU are the writer.

 Q: FORMATTING.
 Do I have to type the whole paper with MLA format?
 What about the info at the top of the paper?

 A: This one is a little tricky.
 I’d say, give your paper MLA page numbering (top right lastname and # header).
 If you want to use typical top-of-page-one info (name, teacher, class, date), you can.
-If you’d rather make a title page, you may (it does NOT count as one of your pages for length).
+Please create a title page (it does NOT count as one of your pages for length).
 The “argument” piece (the 2 – 3 page mini-paper) should be double-spaced and MLA style.
 The other pieces will vary – totally up to you.
 For example, you might want to single space a poem or write dialogue with a hanging indent